 Online reviews are one of the most powerful signals of the trustworthiness of your business or service.
 And that’s true whether your business is online-only or a traditional brick-and-mortar storefront.
+That’s why many will add Facebook reviews to their WordPress websites.

 In fact, local consumer review surveys show that 86% of consumers read reviews for local businesses, and a whopping 91% of 18-34-year-olds trust online reviews as much as personal recommendations.